-Outline of the paper: We start off in Section 2 with background on quadrics and ovoids, and we introduce the class of abstract varieties we will characterise, as well as parapolar spaces and Lie incidence geometries.
-These form an abstract class of point-line geometries underpinning these varieties.
-We conclude that section with a brief introduction to the geometries which appear in this paper.
-A characterisation of certain representations in projective space of a class of geometries as abstract varieties is our first main result, Theorem 3.1, which we state in Section 3.
+1.4 Outline of the paper

+We head off in Section 2 by introducing the class of abstract (Lagrangian) varieties we will classify, and by providing the necessary background, in particular, on parapolar spaces and Lie incidence geometries.
+These form an abstract class of point-line geometries underpinning the varieties of the FTMS.
+We conclude Section 2 with a brief introduction to the geometries which appear in this paper.